This Fine Tuning session is about launching your help center community, including:

-You can analyze Help Center and Community and search results activities to see how effective your new Community portal has become.
+You can analyze Community activity and search results to see how effective your new Community has become.
 A simple self-service ratio is easy to evaluate in Zendesk.
 Simply take your total number of Help Center views and divide it by the number of tickets, located on your Insights dashboard.

 Make sure to hook up Google Analytics to your Help Center - there are some quick reports to evaluate for the overall self-service experience.
 And don’t forget to enable tracking of deflected community post events!